xarray-contrib/xarray-simlab/doc/framework.rst

 Get / set variable values inside a process
 ------------------------------------------

-Once you have declared a variable as a class attribute in a process, you can further get and/or set its value like it was defined as a property of that class.
+Once you have declared a variable as a class attribute in a process, you can further get and/or set its value like a regular instance attribute.
 For example, if you declare a variable ``foo`` you can just use ``self.foo`` to get/set its value inside one method of that class.

-This is exactly what does the :func:`~xsimlab.process` decorator: it takes all variables declared as class attributes and turns them into properties, which may be read-only depending on the ``intent`` set for the variables.
+Additionally, the :func:`~xsimlab.process` decorator takes all variables declared as class attributes and turns them into properties, which may be read-only depending on the ``intent`` set for the variables.
+For all variables except on-demand variables, the getter/setter methods of those properties read/write values via a simple dictionary that is common to a simulation.
+Note that those properties are created only for the case where a ``process`` decorated class is used within a ``Model`` object.

-Basically, the getter (setter) methods of these properties read (write) values from (into) a simple key-value store (except for on-demand variables).
-Currently the store is fully in-memory but it could be easily replaced by an on-disk or a distributed store.
-The xarray-simlab's modeling framework can thus be viewed as a thin object-oriented layer built on top of an abstract key-value store.

 Process dependencies and ordering
 ---------------------------------